 There is no reason “fail” should be used as a synonym for “shame.”

 We are told repeatedly that we should equate the idea of risk with the painful shame of failure.
 Risk actually has two sides: success as well as failure, and an infinite number of shades of both in between.
 But, instead of seeing the limitless possible rewards of risk, we learn to see only the potential downsides of failures.

 For most of us, it takes decades of adulting by default before we realize that this “don’t risk, don’t try, don’t fail” lesson is utter nonsense.
 Great success is born out of great failure.
 Examples of this can be found everywhere, from the first airplane to space flight, to the suffragist movement, to civil rights activism.
 Ground-breaking advances in science, culture and personal freedoms have only come about because each failure along the way was given its rightful role as data, and seen as a series of micro-steps forward.

 We “feel like a failure” because we believe it when people tell us these things: “Don’t rock the boat,” “Don’t speak up,” and, above all, “Don’t you dare fail, and if you do, don’t dare tell anyone.”
 (Those are lessons I’ve never been able to learn.
 And if I have ever asked anyone around me to learn them, I apologize here and now.)

-I routinely coach leaders to talk about failure with their teams.
+I routinely coach leaders of generations to talk about failure with their teams.
 Whether one-on-one or in a safe group, ask the question, “When have you failed and what came of it?”
 Then listen without judgment and notice what you hear.
 Find the data in the failure, and celebrate the steps forward and changes in direction that resulted.

 We can’t change the widespread fear-of-failure culture overnight.
 But, we can begin to notice our own overreaction to so-called failure.
 And we can choose to react differently, to embrace failure as the best way to learn and stop reinforcing this culture of shame.